 Choosing the Best Input Result

-For 5k time predictor, the best input is usually a recent race or time trial that was close to all-out and run on a measured route.
+The best input is usually a recent race or time trial that was close to all-out and run on a measured route.
 A casual training run, a workout rep, or a race from several months ago can still provide context, but the prediction becomes less reliable.

 Choose an input distance that is close enough to the target to reflect similar fitness.
 A 5K can help predict a 10K, while a half marathon usually gives better marathon context than a short interval session.
 The farther the prediction stretches from the input, the more caution it needs.